-The mission of STEM Veterans USA is to connect veterans in STEM with opportunity through Internship, Employment, Research, and Networking.
+The mission of STEM Veterans USA is to connect veterans in STEM with opportunity through Employment, Outreach, Research, and Networking.

 STEM Veterans USA was founded by student veteran, Ben Hallstrom in 2016.
 His idea was to connect student veterans to internships and jobs relative to their technical skills obtained in service and STEM major/degree to better their academic and professional career.

 Being a student at Florida State University (FSU), Hallstrom created STEM Veterans USA at Florida State as a Registered Student Organization (RSO) at the university.
 Connecting with the Collegiate Veterans Association (CVA) and other veteran communities within FSU, Hallstrom gauged the interest in the RSO’s programs and saw the ability to upscale to a national non-profit organization.
 After becoming incorporated, the national organization branded itself as STEM Veterans USA.